denten-courses/con-civ/2024-spring/README.md

 ---

+## Office Hours
+W 4-5pm Philosophy Hall 408e

-## The Enlightenment and its Discontents
+## The Enlightenment and Its Discontents

 > Founded in 1919 as a course on War and Peace Issues, the central purpose of
 > Contemporary Civilization is to introduce students to a range of issues